-NOTE 2: Conversion between DRP and ERP for narrow band stimuli is in accordance with conversion values given in Table 2b of ITU-T Rec P.57.
+NOTE 2: Conversion between DRP and ERP for wide band stimuli is in accordance with conversion values given in Table 2a & 2b of ITU-T Rec P.57.

-NOTE 3: Maximum RMS dBA SPL needs to be determined using 'A' weighted 'RMS', 'F' or 'Fast', max hold settings of sound level meters as specified in IEC 61672.
+NOTE 3: Maximum RMS dB SPL needs to be determined using 'RMS', 'F' or 'Fast', max hold settings of sound level meters as specified in AS IEC 61672.1.

-NOTE 4: The level of 102 dBA SPL at DRP has been selected based on the following considerations:
+NOTE 4: The level of 102 dB SPL at DRP has been selected based on the following considerations: